viviandarkbloom/nginx/README.md

 DESCRIPTION
 ====

-Installs nginx from package OR source code and sets up configuration handling similar to Debian's Apache2 scripts.
+Installs nginx from source or packages; simplifies configuration of reverse proxies in nginx.conf; modified from original opscode recipe

 REQUIREMENTS
 ====